Is the procedure painful?

 If I am interested in facial cosmetic surgical procedure, how do I get started?

-Simply call 623.876.9494 and arrange a complimentary consultation with Dr. Richard Fisher.
+Simply fill in the form below to schedule a consultation with Dr. Richard Fisher.
 Our office address is 15396 N. 83rd Ave, Bldg A-301, Peoria, AZ 85381.
 At the time of your consultation, your individual concerns will be evaluated, and if appropriate, Dr. Fisher will provide you with a quote for proposed surgery.
 If you decide to proceed with the surgery, we will make an appointment for a preoperative assessment.
 At the time of this appointment, we will obtain your medical history and perform a brief physical exam, take blood for laboratory testing, perform an ECG, if indicated, review the proposed surgery in detail, accept the required one-third deposit, and schedule the surgery for a mutually convenient time.

 Our fees, payment and financing policies